 4.1 Elizabeth Mendelsohn – NVLD

-Biography: Meeting the needs of students with Nonverbal Learning Disorders in the classroom relies on linking research to remediation.
+Topic: Meeting the needs of students with Nonverbal Learning Disorders in the classroom relies on linking research to remediation.
 Over the past 30 years, our leadership and faculty have created a school community that accomplishes this task through research with allied professional and professional development.
-Every student exhibits a different pattern of strengths and weaknesses, and through participation in this session attendees will learn how professional can work to identify these patterns and create a program that focuses on strengthening social skills , problem-solving, synthesizing and integrating information, difficulties with novel tasks, and math concepts, all while addressing thier social-emotional difficulties.
+Every student exhibits a different pattern of strengths and weaknesses, and through participation in this session attendees will learn how professional can work to identify these patterns and create a program that focuses on strengthening social skills , problem-solving, synthesizing and integrating information, difficulties with novel tasks, and math concepts, all while addressing their social-emotional difficulties.